The COVID-19 crisis has led health care organisations to look for online communication solutions.

 This has created a boom for Finnish health tech startup Ninchat, who has cultivated a secure cloud-based communication service.
 The company also serves the insurance sector.

-”Due to corona crisis we are really busy delivering Ninchat on a daily basis to health care organizations.
+”Due to corona crisis we are really busy delivering Ninchat on a daily basis to health care organisations.
 Thousands of new doctors and nurses have started to do online consultations with their patients just in a month in Finland.
 The growth comes from our current and new health care providers,” says Ville Mujunen, CEO of Ninchat.

 More service at once

-The health care organizations use Ninchat mainly in chat and video patient consultations, but also in team communication and live group discussions.
+The health care organisations use Ninchat mainly in chat and video patient consultations, but also in team communication and live group discussions.
 The clients include HUS Helsinki University Hospital and big private health care chains such as Terveystalo and Lääkärikeskus Aava.